Learning Zone

 Use our base of questions/topics to prepare for your speaking exam

-You have to speak for I minute without interruption.
+In the Fce speaking part 2, you have to speak for 1 minute without interruption.
 The examiner will give you two photographs and you have to compare and contrast them as well as talk about your reaction to them.

 Why might each situation be stressful?